-Possible next steps include validating the mortality data with causespecific sources.
+Possible next steps include validating the mortality data with cause-specific sources.
 Since this is not available in Bundo at the moment, a next step might be to initiate research on this subject.
 In addition, if additional data exist, it could be beneficial to include them in the analysis and resume the iterative process to further confirm, support or refute previous findings.
-In addition, the presenters requested that another triangulation exercise be started immediately to look at the impact of PMTCT on infant and child mortality.